MooersLab/pymolshortcuts/README.md

 For example, the shortcut **PW** takes one or more search terms and the sends them to the PyMOL Wiki.
 A browser tab opens for each search term, so multiple searches are run in parallel.
-Other search functions can submit parallel searches of PubMed, google, BioAriv, ResearchGate, GitHub, and so on.
+Other search functions can submit parallel searches of PubMed, google, bioRxiv, ResearchGate, GitHub, and so on.

 Another class of shortcuts saves files with timestamps embedded in the filename to avoid overwriting png, pdb, pse, and other types of files written out from PyMOL.
+These save function names begin with **s**, e.g., **spse filename** saves the current session with a timestamp embedded in the file name.
+You can delete the unwanted version at a latter time.
+These functions are useful if you do not have these files under version control.

 The functions are stored in a single file: pymolshortcuts.py Add the command 'run ~/pymolshortcuts.py' to your pymolrc or pymolrc.pml to load the functions in pymolshortcuts.py on startup of PyMOL.